lrmtheboss/lrmtheboss/README.md

 ## About Me

-Im a southern boy with a passion for technology, electrical systems, fiber optics, and more.
+Im a southern Man with a passion for technology, electrical systems, fiber optics, and more.

 Favorite Quote: Jack of all trade, master of none, oftentimes better than a master of one.